isomerpages/csc-corp/pages/terms-of-use.md

 <br>

-<li>Notwithstanding the foregoing, any software and other Content that are made available for downloading, access, or other use from LEARN and LEARN -DC with their own license terms, conditions, and notices will be governed by such terms, conditions, and notices.</li>
+<li>Notwithstanding the foregoing, any software and other Content that are made available for downloading, access, or other use from LEARN with their own license terms, conditions, and notices will be governed by such terms, conditions, and notices.</li>

 <br>

-<li>You agree not to circumvent, disable or otherwise interfere with the security-related features or features that prevent or restrict use or copying of any Content or enforce limitations on use of the Website, LEARN and LEARN-DC or the Content therein.</li>
+<li>You agree not to circumvent, disable or otherwise interfere with the security-related features or features that prevent or restrict use or copying of any Content or enforce limitations on use of the Website, LEARN or the Content therein.</li>

 <br>